gkalpak/angular/aio/content/guide/docs-style-guide.md

 [style guide for Angular applications](guide/styleguide "Application Code Style Guide") because readers expect consistency.

-For clarity and precision, every guideline on _this_ page is illustrated with a working example, followed by the page markup for that example ... as shown here.
+For clarity and precision, every guideline on this page is illustrated with a working example, followed by the page markup for that example, as shown here.

 ```html
   followed by the page markup for that example ... as shown here.